What does Handicap Mean in Golf? (Explained for Beginners)

 6. Delete the numbers of the right of the tenths

-Although you do not want to round off any numbers in the score, you should note that the USGA sets a maximum handicap index for women and men.
+Although you do not want to round off any numbers in the score, you should note that the USGA sets a maximum golf handicap index for women and men.

 For women, the maximum number is 40.4, while the men totals 36.4 when playing golf on an 18-hole course.

-Once you multiply the handicap differential by .96, you will chop any numbers after the first tenth off to give you a legitimate handicap calculation.
+Once you multiply the handicap differential by .96, you will chop any numbers after the first tenth off to give you a legitimate golf handicap calculation.

 7. Find the course handicap calculation

-The last step to help you calculate your handicap covers finding the course handicap.
+The last step to help you calculate your golf handicap covers finding the course handicap.
 The formula reads Course Handicap = Handicap Index x Slope Rating/113 + (Course Rating – Par)

 How to Improve Your Handicap